Did you know?

 But graduation rates, while important, speak little to the quality of education received.
 The OECD’s Programme for International Student Assessment (PISA) reviews the extent to which students have acquired some of the knowledge and skills that are essential for full participation in modern societies.
 In 2009, PISA focused on examining students’ reading ability, skills in maths and level in sciences, as research shows that these skills are more reliable predictors of economic and social well-being than the number of years spent in school.

-Australia is a top-performing OECD country in reading literacy, maths and sciences with the average student scoring 519 out of 600.
+Australia is a top-performing OECD country in reading literacy, maths and sciences with the average student scoring 519.
 This score is higher than the OECD average of 497, making Australia one of the strongest OECD countries in students’ skills.
 On average in Australia, girls outperformed boys by 9 points, in line with the average OECD gap.

 The best-performing school systems manage to provide high-quality education to all students.
 In Australia, the average difference in results, between the 20% with the highest socio-economic background and the 20% with the lowest socio-economic background is of 98 points, slightly lower than the OECD average of 99 points.
 Although Australia’s education system fares well internationally, children from disadvantaged groups generally participate less in the important early childhood programmes and have lower test scores.
 Students from low socio-economic backgrounds have much lower high school completion rates and are around three times less likely to go to university than those from higher socio-economic areas.